How to get a 5k or 10k PB / PR – 100 Top Tips for parkrun

-The list is also focussed on what you can do this week as that stops a Top 100 list becoming a list of Top 1000 training tips for the longterm.
-Most casual runners may not appreciate that serious training will NOT improve your PB potential by next Saturday.
-With that in mind, here are a few tricks you can use to boost the effects of your already-completed training and maybe, just maybe, get that PB.
+The list is also focused on what you can do this week.
+That stops a Top 100 list from becoming a list of Top 1000 training tips for the long term.
+Most casual runners may not appreciate that serious training will NOT improve their PB potential by next Saturday.
+With that in mind, here are a few tricks you can use to boost the effects of your already completed training and maybe, just maybe, get that PB.

 Of course, ‘tricks’ only work for a while.

 Serious runners that find their way to this page will probably not find anything new; if you do parkruns then hopefully you WILL find something new to add to your running kit bag.
 Ultimately you have to train a lot to get a lot better.
 But not for this coming weekend you don’t…you have to maximise the training you already have done.

 All the suggestions are starred:

 - ⭐1x star.
 Can’t hurt